- The KP Difference

 Review your current wellness program.

 Review your current wellness program to make sure you’re maximizing employee rewards.
-Starting in 2014, the maximum reward for health-contingent wellness programs is 30% of the cost of coverage (with an additional 20% for programs that prevent or reduce tobacco use).
+The maximum reward for health-contingent wellness programs is 30% of the cost of coverage (with an additional 20% for programs that prevent or reduce tobacco use).

 Although we have attempted to present accurate information, Kaiser Permanente disclaims any express or implied warranty as to the accuracy of any material contained herein, any liability with respect to it, and any responsibility to update this material for subsequent developments.
 As required by the IRS, we inform you that any tax advice contained in this document was not intended or written to be used or referred to, and cannot be used or referred to, (i) for the purpose of avoiding penalties under the Internal Revenue Code, or (ii) in promoting, marketing, or recommending to another party any transaction or matter addressed herein.
 Users should consult with their own attorney or tax professional before making tax-related decisions.